Traders count cost of St David's centre success

 "People are coming from much further afield, like Swindon and Oxford.
 Cardiff now has a reputation as a fantastic shopping destination.

-"You do get the odd retailer complaining that St David's has been bad for business but the shoppers are there so they should reach out to them and work hard to get them in their stores."'Struggle to survive'
+"You do get the odd retailer complaining that St David's has been bad for business but the shoppers are there so they should reach out to them and work hard to get them in their stores."

 But Russell Scott Lawson, of Hawkes Essentials, in Morgan Arcade, said he knew of many independent retailers struggling in the city's historic arcades and he was worried many would not survive.

 "The independents are the heart and soul of the city and I worry for the future of many of the shops in the arcades," he said.

 "Our business is 10-20% down.
 It's hard to compete when the larger shops put on their sales before everyone else.